-- 2.1 The purpose of this policy is to: - 2.1.1 Set out our responsibilities, and of those working for us, in observing and upholding our position on fraud, bribery and corruption issues. - 2.1.2 Provide information and guidance to those working for us on how to recognise and deal with fraud, bribery and corruption issues. - 2.2 It is a criminal offence to offer, promise, give, request, or accept a bribe.
-Individuals found guilty can be punished by up to ten years' imprisonment and/or a fine.
+- 2.1 The purpose of this policy is to: - 2.1.1 Set out our responsibilities, and of those working for us, in observing and upholding our position on fraud, bribery and corruption issues. - 2.1.2 Provide information and guidance to those working for us on how to recognise and deal with fraud, bribery and corruption issues. - 2.1.3 To provide information on the types of fraud offences and how these could apply to our organisation. - 2.1.4 To lay out the general principles and procedures in place to prevent fraud. - 2.1.5 This policy does not form part of any employee's contract of employment, and we may amend it at any time. - 2.2 It is a criminal offence to offer, promise, give, request, or accept a bribe, individuals found guilty can be punished by up to ten years' imprisonment and/ or a fine.
 As an employer if we fail to prevent bribery, we can face an unlimited fine, exclusion from tendering for public contracts, and damage to our reputation.
-We therefore take our legal responsibilities very seriously. - 2.3 We have identified that the following are particular risks for our business: - 2.3.1 Gifts and excessive entertainment / hospitality / travel and accommodation expenses. - 2.3.2 Cash payments, whether by Employees or business partners such as agents, introducers or consultants. - 2.3.3 Other 'favours' provided to public officials or customers, such as engaging a company owned by a member of a public official's or customer's family; and - 2.3.4 The uncompensated use of company services, facilities or property.
+We therefore take our legal responsibilities very seriously. - 2.3 We have identified that the following are particular risks for our business: - 2.3.1 Gifts and excessive entertainment/ hospitality/ travel and accommodation expenses.

+- 2.3.2 Cash payments, whether by Employees or business partners such as agents, introducers or consultants. - 2.3.3 Other 'favours' provided to public officials or customers, such as engaging a Company owned by a member of a public officials or customer's family: and - 2.3.4 The uncompensated use of company services, facilities or property.